How to publish your novel (step-by-step instructions)

 Q: Any advice on characters?

-Rune S. Nielsen: Your characters should be nuanced and make intelligent choices, in the sense that we all do things for a reason.
+Rune S. Nielsen: Your characters should be nuanced and make intelligent choices because we all do things for a reason.
 People act based on what they see as the right choices, and even if you (as a reader or a writer) see a choice as dumb, the person making that choice will likely think it is the best thing to do at the time.

-This is annoying.
-It is all right that people do stupid things (we all do once in a while,) but we also become sad about the outcome or even try to change.
+This isn't very pleasant.
+It is all right that people do stupid things (we all do once in a while) but we also become sad about the outcome or even try to change.
 Don’t characterize any character as something they are not.
 The reader will see right through it.

-Figuring out what motivates each of the characters tells you how they might (or might not) work together.
+Figuring out what motivates a character tells you how they might (or might not) work together.
 Are they opposed in certain ways?
-Group dynamics and lancer arcs (lancers are sidekicks, like Robin to Batman) are often what drives a lot of the story.
+Group dynamics and lancer arcs (lancers are sidekicks, like Robin to Batman) can drive the story.

 Q: What about magic systems?

 Rune S. Nielsen: As a reader, I like it when I think I understand how magic works.
 When it seems to be “real.”
-A well-thought-through magic system is to me, convincing and offers me an engaging and entertaining read.
+A well-thought-through magic system is, convincing and offers me an engaging and entertaining read.
 That said I like a bit of mystery too.
 Don’t reveal everything and keep me coming back to discover more.

-I’m personally a fan of hard magic systems which are based on a set of natural (or unnatural) laws.
+I’m a fan of hard magic systems based on a set of natural (or unnatural) laws.
 You as an author need to figure out this system before you create all the magic (like spells or rituals.)
 Make it coherent throughout.

-If you use a soft magic system, my advice would be not to focus on the way magic works (as it will make little sense.)
+If you use a soft magic system, my advice would be not to focus on how magic works (as it will make little sense.)
 Create some cool-sounding spells and magic (think Harry Potter.)
 Don’t try to explain much about it.
 We will see through it.
-Spend your time writing great prose, upping the suspense, adding nuance to the characters.
+Spend your time writing great prose, upping the suspense, and adding nuance to the characters.

 Never write page after page about the magic.
 Info-dumping is not fun for the readers.
-It is GREAT that you, the author, know, but make sure not to bore the reader with every tiny detail.
+It is GREAT that you, the author, know, but don’t bore the reader with every tiny detail.
 Sneak the information into a dialogue or the action instead (where relevant.)

 Q: What about the length of a novel.
 The Doomsayer is rather long

-Rune S. Nielsen: There are at least two good approaches for deciding the length of your novel: Write what you love or what you think will earn you the most.
+Rune S. Nielsen: There are at least two good approaches for deciding the length of your novel: Write what you love or think will earn you the most.

-Initially, I tried to combine the two, but my novel soon grew rather large, and I decided to pick that which I love: a lengthy epic fantasy.
+Initially, I tried to combine the two, but my novel soon grew rather large, and I decided to pick what I love: a lengthy epic fantasy.

 According to science, fantasy novels that are around 90.000-110.000 words should earn the most (Doomsayer Prince is 291.140 including a glossary and everything else; as long as two of the three LotR books combined.)

-After the first draft was done, I asked my editor and test readers if they thought I should split Doomsayer Prince into two novels, to optimize my earnings, but we all thought it would not work well, not unless I did a total rewrite.
+I asked my editor and test readers if they thought I should split Doomsayer Prince into two novels, to optimize my earnings, but we all thought it would not work well.
+Not unless I did a total rewrite.

 I could have written a different much shorter fantasy novel.
-I could also have chosen a genre that at the time I wrote the Doomsayer Prince seemed to be doing well, like Scandinavian Crime fiction.
-If I had to do it again, I would however still pick that which I love.
+I could have chosen a genre that was doing well, like Scandinavian Crime fiction…but if I had to do it again, I’d still do the same.

 Read more of the interview with Rune S. Nielsen here and here